Florida Keys Fishing Reports

 By: Capt.
 Paul Tryon

-Our KEY WEST Fishing is Exploding!
+KEY WEST Fishing has Exploded!

+May is all about angling options and variety from Tarpon to Sailfish to Dolphin here in Key West.
 Here are some helpful insights to anglers interested in targeting these iconic sport fish.

 Tarpon are pursued in shallow waters primarily in our "Back Country".
-Night Tarpon charters begin around April 1.
-Tarpon feed nocturnally therefore early morning and late afternoon/sunset, are the most productive time frames...
+Night Tarpon charters can be awesome when the tides are favorable…the biggest Tarpon come shallow to feed at sunset.
+Tarpon feed nocturnally therefore early morning and sunset are the most productive time frames...Let's go fishing!

 Back Country:

-Always a fun and productive trip, the back country this time of year remains an excellent choice for fast paced action while targeting a very wide variety of species.
+Always a fun and productive trip the back country this time of year remains an excellent choice for fast paced action while targeting a very wide variety of species.
 Anglers will appreciate our calm, crystal clear waters now filling with behemoth Tarpon.
 The overall population of Tarpon in the back country continues to grow throughout the month joining with several additional sport fish species, edible fish, and predators to target.
-Redfish are all but done by months end as our water temperatures begin a seasonal rise.
-Snook are a bit "hit or miss" in early spring, but are improving so better targeted in April.
-The numerous schooling species will continue to provide non-stop action most days and the list is nearly endless again in the spring that keeps the younger anglers happy with the super-fast bite of schooling fish.
-It remains a productive time to pursue Speckled Sea Trout and several species of larger Jacks.
-A perfect trip for the hard-core light tackle angler to the novice angler or the family.
+Snook get busy in May and continue improving so better by mid to late May.
+The numerous schooling species will continue to provide non-stop action most days and the list is nearly endless again in May that keeps the younger anglers happy with the super fast bite of schooling fish.
+It remains a productive time to pursue larger Jacks.
+A perfect trip for the hard core light tackle angler to the novice angler or the family.

-The ½-day to ¾-day trips continue to produce well as the afternoon water temperatures are still far from high so the later part of the day with good tides can be awesome.
+The 1/2 day to 3/4 day trips continue to produce well as the afternoon water temperatures are still far from high so the later part of the day with good tides can be awesome.
 Good Cobia fishing continues and can produce some quality fish and action in the back country.
-The Mangrove and Yellow Tail Snapper fishing continues to be very good in the back country in spring.
-For a serious "table fare" harvest we certainly recommend the reef & wreck trips now but to include a few "keeper" fish for lunch or dinner will not be a problem in our shallows.
+The Mangrove and Yellow Tail Snapper fishing continues to be very good in the back country in May.
+For serious "table fare" harvest we certainly recommend the reef & wreck trips now but to include a few "keeper" fish for lunch or dinner will not be a problem in our shallows.
 The predator fishing continues.
 Giant Barracuda and several species of Sharks in the shallows are on the hit list.
+Our Monster Shark charters are awesome and continually produce multiple larger sharks even on the 1/2 day trips.
+Remember where you find large Tarpon schools you find feeding sharks.
+May becomes peak predator time especially in the Marquesas so anglers can count on these aggressive species to be ready to go “head to head”.
+We "highly recommend" a back country charter this time of year and especially for those guests looking for a shorter than full day trip in calmer waters.

 Notable: